JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-samples.md

         </td>
         <td>The Compose sample <a href="https://github.com/android/compose-samples/tree/main/Jetcaster">Jetcaster</a> app
             made multiplatform, with added iOS and desktop targets added to the original Android.
-            The UI is migrated to use Compose Multiplatform, and several libraries are swapped for their multiplatform analogues.
+            The UI is migrated to use Compose Multiplatform, and several libraries are replaced with their multiplatform versions or alternatives.
             The migration reasoning and process are described in the <a href="https://kotlinlang.org/docs/multiplatform/migrate-from-android.html">Jetcaster migration tutorial</a>
         </td>